 Optimized data preprocessing means better LLM training results

 When you use messy and flawed historical web data, the more difficult and time-consuming data preprocessing becomes.
-And the greater the risk you wind up with training data that leads to inaccurate or unexpected outputs from the model.
+And there is a greater risk that you will wind up with training data that leads to inaccurate or unexpected outputs from the model.
 Structured historical web data lets you speed up and improve data preprocessing, which means you get better training data and a higher-performing LLM.

 Interested in learning more about how structured historical web data can help you optimize data preprocessing for your LLM?
 Schedule a chat with one of our web data experts.